 The research on cannabis goes back much further than most people realize.
 In fact, humankind has been using cannabis for thousands of years.

-While more research is needed, we already have a lot.
-Studies have shown that cannabis is effective as a therapeutic treatment for a plethora of ailments because of how it interacts with the body’s endocannabinoid system.
+Yes, more research is needed, and we already have a lot.
+Studies show that cannabis is effective as a therapeutic treatment for a plethora of ailments because of how it interacts with the body’s endocannabinoid system.

 With mental health, the current evidence indicates that cannabis has anxiolytic or anti-anxiety effects.
 Early studies also suggest that it may help with: